 click for next column>>

-Our next stop was Anse Mitan, supposedly a quiet Click for a journal entry listanchorage, except for the ferries three times an hour which spill everything.
+Our next stop was Anse Mitan, supposedly a quiet anchorage, except for the ferries three times an hour which spill everything.
 We took a ferry into Fort de France, the new capital across the bay and enjoyed the somewhat cracked ambience of colonial, tropical France.
 I wonder if this is what South Vietnam was like.
 French buildings, language, food, Gendarmerie overlayed on a Rasta, Caribbean base.
 Some really bad architecture and a lot of really lovely colonial gingerbread.
 Our last stop was St. Anne down at the southern end of Martinique.
 This is a lovely (though somewhat Disneyfied) coastal resort town.
 Martinique will be the last French island for this year.
 The French have a lot in common with Americans.
 Both believe that their culture and language is superior to all others, and have a sort of blase sense of entitlement that goes with that.
 The French are really proud of all their colonies, which are still France -- people here get vacation, education, child care, decent wages just like in France.
 Which means that there are a lot of white people on these islands, but still, the natives are better dressed, better educated and do that French air kissing greeting, kiss on the right, kiss on the left, then back on the right again.
 Oh and they eat better too.
 Many French boats carry a weird version of the American flag.
 Everything appears to be black and white but there are bombs where the stars should be.
 Must be a freedom thing.

 Rodney Bay, St. Lucia is the site of the main British fort in the Windward Islands.
 Except for the large, strategically placed Diamond rock off the southern point of Martinique that the British commissioned as a ship in the royal navy (HMS Diamond), this was the front line for defense of the empire.
 The decisive naval battle in which the "ships of the line" turned into the French line and broke it (instead of following tradition and sailing in line past each other firing broadsides at each other) took place in the waters between Guadaloupe and Dominica.
 It seems that this critical change in strategy and decisive victory for the British was owed to an unexpected wind shift.
 Also interesting was the account of a guerilla war in which escaped slaves living in the woods successfully took the fort.
 It seemed they liked the sound of "liberte, egalite, fraternite" a lot better than "for God and the Queen".